grgp/music-theorize/NOTES.md

                                        mn3  mj3   mn2
 (or Emin aug 5
 if it exists)

+if you play a minor on top of a major, you get a seventh? cadences play some chords in an order, like punct in a sentence playful cadence 4 -> 1

+vertical vs                     horizontal harmony sounds good together            sounds good after

+markov chain
+state machines for cadence
+ideas like coop racing games

 Cmaj7 inv 2       8   12  1  5     iii   v   vii   i       E   G   B   C
         (diff)      4   1  4         2    3     2           2   2   1